 \ Grades of W, AU and P are not included in the computation of the grade point average.
-Grades in college preparatory courses are calculated as hours earned, but do not accrue grade points.
+Grades in college preparatory courses are calculated as hours earned, but do not accrue grade points and are graded A^, B^, C^, D^, or F. Credit hours earned in these courses will not be applied toward graduation.

 The "F" grade is recorded when: (1) student has failed on the combined evaluation of work through the semester and the final examination; (2) student stopped attending the course without completing the proper drop/withdraw procedure as outlined in the catalog; (3) student has a grade of "I" which has not been converted to a passing grade by mid-term of the next semester after it was assigned.
 A student who earns a "D" or "F" on the first semester of a continuous two semester course is not allowed to continue in that course until the "D" or "F" has been repeated for a grade of "C" or above.
-College preparatory courses are graded A^, B^, C^, D^, or F. Credit hours earned in these courses will not be applied toward graduation.
+Grades of A^, B^, C^, and D^, will not be used in the calculation of the GPA, while a grade of F in a college preparatory course will be used to calculate the GPA.